Ralpina/fungalOTUpipeline/README.md

 ## Getting organised
 ### Sequence files naming convention
 As the sequence files I inherited (almost 100K!) were not named consistently, I had to explore ways to make their analysis consistent.
+The code was then built based on the assumption that sequence file names followed the conventions below:
-Subsequently, I built the code based on the assumption that sequence file names followed the conventions below:
+-Each DNA template is indicated by a non-overlapping and unique code (i.e. a unique code MUST NOT be contained in another unique code).
--Make sure each DNA template is indicated by a non-overlapping and unique code (i.e. a unique code MUST NOT be contained in another unique code).
-This unique code will become the most important identifier of your samples.
-In my case, for example, "E05.ab1" is not a valid file name, as "E05" is a well name contained in other unique codes, e.g. "ITS1F_SV13S1E05.ab1" and many others;
+Unique code will become the most important identifier of your samples.
+In my case, for example, "E05.ab1" is not a valid file name, as "E05" is a plate well name contained in other unique codes, e.g. "ITS1F_SV13S1E05.ab1" and many others;
 -The primer name must be included at the beginning of the sequence name, always followed by an underscore, as in ITS4_SV23B2A01.ab1;
 -Here we assume that two primers have been used: ITS1F for the forward sequences and ITS4 for the reverse sequences.
 (Whose names must be capitalised); parts of the pipeline must be changed accordingly if other primers have been used.
 -In case your unique codes are very long, avoid additional underscores within the rest of the sequence file name (there's a way to circumvent the issue of additional underscores down in the pipeline, but it's better to avoid them in the first place).